 Otherwise, in a case where spillover and imitation from innovation are limited, the level of appropriability ensured is high in the first place.
-Thus, a business combination and joint R&D are unlikely to increase R&D incentive in combining firms and participants152.
+Thus, a business combination and joint R&D are unlikely to increase R&D incentive in combining firms and participants [153].

-149While arguments about appropriability are considered basically irrelevant in a vertical business combination, there is a case where combining firms in a vertical business combination have a relationship with each other as an R&D firm that gains profit from licensing a R&D result and a licensee firm for the R&D result, as described in 2.2.1.1.1 above.
-150See page 17 of Federico, Langus, Valletti (2018).
+150While arguments about appropriability are considered basically irrelevant in a vertical business combination, there is a case where combining firms in a vertical business combination have a relationship with each other as an R&D firm that gains profit from licensing a R&D result and a licensee firm for the R&D result, as described in 2.2.1.1.1 above.

-151See page 217 of Nagaoka, Hirao (2013).
+151See page 17 of Federico et al. (2018).

-See page 217 of Nagaoka, fillao (2015).
+152See page 217 of Nagaoka, Hirao (2013).